How to Protect Outdoor Furniture

 How to care for outdoor fabrics

 That moment when your sanctuary is so calm and chill, and then a frothy white dollop of poo drops from the sky and splatters all over your favorite throw pillow.
 From bird projectiles to UV rays to spilly guests, outdoor fabrics take a lot of abuse.
-The good news is, they’re made for this sh … stuff.
-Generally, acrylic fabrics like Sunbrella or solution-dyed yarns like Olefin cloak outdoor furniture.
-Resistant to stains, mildew, fading, and abrasions, these fabrics are capital T tough.
+The good news is, they’re made for this stuff.
+Outdoor-grade fabrics, like the ones used to make our Paras Umbrella, or solution-dyed yarns like Olefin used to upholster our Callais Sofa are resistant to stains, mildew, fading, and abrasions.
+In other words, these fabrics are capital T tough.

 Day-to-day care.